Dukes' disease

-Dukes' disease, named after Clement Dukes, also known as fourth disease or Filatov-Dukes' disease (after Nil Filatov), is an exanthem.
-It is distinguished from measles or forms of rubella, though it was considered as a form of viral rash.
+Dukes' disease, named after Clement Dukes (1845–1925), also known as fourth disease, Filatov-Dukes' disease (after Nil Filatov), Staphylococcal Scalded Skin Syndrome (SSSS), or Ritter's disease is an exanthem (rash-causing) illness primarily affecting children and historically described as a distinct bacterial infection, though its existence as a separate disease entity is now debated.

+It is distinguished from measles or forms of rubella, though it was considered as a form of bacterial rash.
 Although Dukes identified it as a separate entity, it is thought not to be different from scarlet fever caused by exotoxin-producing Streptococcus pyogenes after Keith Powell proposed equating it with the condition currently known as staphylococcal scalded skin syndrome in 1979.

 It was never associated with a specific pathogen, and the terminology is no longer in use.
 However, a mysterious rash of unknown cause in school children often gives rise to the question of whether it could be Dukes' disease.

 Signs and symptoms

-Signs and symptoms may include fever, nausea, vomiting, and diarrhea, along with typical viral symptoms of sensitivity to light, enlarged lymph nodes, sore throat, and possibly brain inflammation.
-The rash may appear at any time during the illness.
-It is usually generalised.
-The rash consists of erythematous maculopapules with areas of confluence.
-They may be urticarial, vesicular, or sometimes petechial.
-The palms and soles may be involved.
-The eruptions are more common in children than in adults.
-Usually, the rash fades without pigmentation or scaling.
+Dukes' disease is one of the major skin infections.
+This infection has large parts of body skins peeled off, and it looks like burned skin by hot liquid.
+The disease is the time between exposure to the bacteria and the onset of symptoms.
+This can be different person to person and typically days to a week.

+This disease mostly occurs in newborn babies, and they have blistering on the superficial surface of the skin.
+It is caused by the exfoliative toxins from Staphylococcus aureus.

+In general, the starting signs and symptoms of Dukes' disease are fever and redness on the skin surface.
+Within 24– 48 hours, blisters having fluid are formed on the entire body.
+The blisters and ruptured features look like a burn.
+The large skin surface is peeled off, and it looks like the symptoms of exfoliation or desquamation.

+Initial symptoms: fever, malaise/ discomfort, headache, and sore throat may also be present.